plone/training/intro.rst

 What to expect
 --------------

-You won't be a professional plone-programmer after this training.
-But you will know some of the more powerfull features of Plone and should be able to construct a website on your own using these tools.
+You won't be a professional Plone-programmer after this training.
+But you will know some of the more powerful features of Plone and should be able to construct a website on your own using these tools.
 You should also be able to find out where to look for instructions to do tasks we did not cover.
-You will know most of the core-technologies involved in plone-programming.
+You will know most of the core-technologies involved in Plone-programming.

-If you want to become a plone-developer or plone-integrator you should definitvely read `Martins book <http://www.packtpub.com/professional-plone-4-development/book>`_ and re-read it again.
+If you want to become a professional Plone-developer or Plone-integrator you should definitvely read `Martins book <http://www.packtpub.com/professional-plone-4-development/book>`_ and re-read it again.

 Most importantly you should practice your skills and not stop here but go forward!
 One recommended way would be to follow the `todo-app <http://tutorialtodoapp.readthedocs.org/en/latest/>`_.